 An Open Day was held in late June 2018 to inform potential youth of tertiary studies with the I-CAN.
 An emphasis was placed on international course certifications, and the rapid employment that takes place once studies are completed with G-CITI Campus at the I-CAN Centre.

 Graduation was held in March 2018.
 Students from previous semester (Aug 2017- Feb 2018) graduated in Office Admin, IT Technician and IT Web Specialist.
 Graduations in communities are the epitome of achievement!
 It brings value to the organization and contributes greatly in student confidence and self-efficacy.

 G-CITI CAMPUS Orientation Day

-Orientation Day was hosted to inform new students of Class Schedule and receiving stationery!
+Orientation Day was hosted to inform new students of campus operations, class time tables and receiving stationery!
 The focus of the Orientation Day was to officially welcome students to the I-CAN G-CITI Family.
 As many students face personal challenges, the I-CAN ensures that students feel accepted through active engagements.

 WCED - Cyber Safety Workshop

 The I-CAN Centre staff empowered Teachers at CTLI KuilsRiver with Cyber Safety aspects for Classroom environment in May 2018.
 This was in partnership with the E-Learning Department of WCED.